Skip to content

 Nov 8, 2025

-Navy Federal connected me to GreenPath through their member benefits.
-Free counseling session, enrolled in a DMP the same week. $35k across 6 cards at 21% average, now all at 2-8%.
-Single payment of $720/mo for 54 months.
+Navy Federal connected me to GreenPath.
+Free counseling, enrolled same week.
+All cards at 2-8% now.
 The credit union partnership made it feel legitimate from the start.
 No googling "is this a scam" at 2am.

 Sep 18, 2025